NCBI-Codeathons/Domain_HMM_Boundaries/ProgressReport.md

 3. completing run on 3000 proteins from v1 using current pipeline (Ward)

+**Should be done....
+Where is output?**

+**Check on protein-domains-05**

-4. creating a scalable solution to do a larger dataset for proteins (Tom and Ward)
+4. creating a scalable solution to do a larger dataset using a similar pipeline, e.g., the 154k assembled contigs rather than the 3k sample set (Tom and Ward)

+**We have investigated HMMER, which does not seem to be any faster.**

+**Mash's implementation is fast, but does not find any hits.**

 5. creating a scalable solution to do a large dataset of raw data (non-assembled reads/contigs) using kmers (Anderson, Migun, David)

-   -Migun has tried RPS-BLAST on contigs, and it takes too long to run.
+**Migun has tried RPS-BLAST on contigs, and it takes too long to run, so running with raw reads is likely also slow.**

+**Have we also worked with raw reads in Mash?
+What is the latest?**

 **Day 1**